Skip To Content

 In addition to promoting age-friendly home concepts, the Centre actively advocates for the implementation of ageing-in-place practices through three key dimensions: community environment, lifestyle, and active ageing.

-To uphold this service philosophy, the Centre offers a wide range of services, including educational tours, hands-on experiences, health assessments, and professional consultations.
+To uphold this service philosophy, the Centre offers a wide range of services, including educational tours, hands-on experiences and health assessments.
 These initiatives continuously raise community awareness about the importance of age-friendly home environments, empowering older adults to age in place.

 When you browse this website, certain cookies will be stored on your computer's hard drive.
 These cookies are used solely for browsing purposes and do not collect any personal information.
 Read more about Cookies